thomastaudt/portpics/README.md

 ## portpics.py
-Copy pictures to folders based on their exif date information
+Copy pictures to folders based on their exif date information.

 Simple python3 utility script that copies or moves images from an input folder to an output folder hierarchy that may depend on exif date information of the pictures.
 This means that the specified output folder may contain the placeholders '%d', '%m', or '%y' for the day, month, or year of the images 'EXIF DateTimeOriginal' information.
-The script can also search for sidecar (xmp) files and perform the same copy / move operations on them as on the pictures.
+The script can also search for sidecar (.xmp) files and perform the same copy / move operations on them as on the pictures.

 One can also specify a command to be run after copying the single